Introduction

 Key Resources

 The key resources of Tesla are its advanced technology, design, engineering, software, and long-life battery systems that allow it to execute its business activities (Krommes and Schmidt, 2017).
-Notably, superior engine design, highly efficient engine components, inverter, battery system, cooling methodology, and reliable big data has helped the company to generate potential customers and engage in different business activities.
+Notably, superior engine design, highly efficient engine components, inverter, battery system, cooling methodology, and reliable big data have helped the company generate potential customers and engage in different business activities.

 Channels

 Tesla utilizes various effective channels such as stores, websites, conferences, and sales events to reach out to its potential customers.
-However, it does not invest in advertising believing in the power of its own reputation.
+However, it does not invest in advertising, believing in the power of its own reputation.

 Cost Structure